 Despite its benefits, AI can introduce new or enhance existing market conduct and prudential risks.
-The structure and guidance in this Application Paper is designed to support supervisors and insurers in managing these risks:
+The structure and guidance in this Application Paper is designed to support supervisors and insurers in managing the following potential risks:

-1. Data protection and security: Al systems rely on the processing of large volumes of personal and non-personal data, increasingly sourced from secondary sources and not just provided by the customer.
-For example, LLMs using retrieval augmented generation (RAG) process
+Data protection and security: Al systems rely on the processing of large volumes of personal and non-personal data, increasingly sourced from secondary sources and not just provided by the customer.
+For example, LLMs using a retrieval augmented generation (RAG) process